dsolstad/dbyll/_posts/2020-02-02-Tutorial-Hardcoded-Windows-Shellcodes-32bit.md

 ```

 A trick was used here to insert null bytes to terminate the "ws2_32" string, without actually writing a null byte.
 The `mov ax, 0x3233` operation stores the string "32" in the lowest 16 bits of EAX (AX).
 The highest 16 bits are filled with 0x00 (due to the previous `xor eax, eax` operation).
 This will nicely terminate the string without us needing to hardcode a null byte in the code.
-If we would have done the following instead, it would have broken the shellcode:
+If we would have done the following instead, which is more rational, it would have broken the shellcode:

 Assembly:
 ```nasm